aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/conversion/png-to-gif/_index.md

 ---
 title: PNG to GIF Convert API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to convert PNG format file to GIF format file.
 url: /ruby/conversion/png-to-gif/
 ---